 Credit: 0.5-4

 People in the United States are keenly aware of social differences, yet few have a very precise understanding of "social class," the magnitude of social inequality in U.S. society, or why social inequality exists at all.
-This course provides a semester-long examination of social stratification — a society’s unequal ranking of categories of people in historical, comparative, theoretical and critical terms.
-The historical focus traces the development of social inequality since the emergence of the first human societies some 10,000 years ago; the Industrial Revolution; and, more recently, the Information Revolution.
-The comparative focus explores how and why societies differ in their degree of inequality, identifies various dimensions of inequality, and assesses various justifications for inequality.
-Attention is also given to the extent of social differences between high- and low-income nations in the world today.
-The theoretical focus asks how and why social inequality comes to exist in the first place (and why social equality does not exist).
-This course offers a true diversity of political approaches, presenting arguments made by conservatives, liberals, libertarians and radicals about the degree of inequality in the United States and in the world.
-Prerequisite: 100-level sociology course.
+This course provides a semester long examination of social stratification--a society's unequal ranking of categories of people--in historical, comparative, theoretical, and critical terms.
+The historical focus traces the development of social inequality since the emergence of the first human societies some ten thousand years ago, with particular attention to the effects of the Industrial Revolution and, more recently, the Information Revolution.
+The comparative focus explores how and why societies differ in their degree of inequality, dimensions of inequality, and justifications for inequality.
+Attention is also given to the extent of social differences between high and low income nations in the world today.
+The theoretical focus asks how and why social inequality comes to exist in the first place (and why social equality does not exist), both in a national and an international context.
+Finally, this course offers a true diversity of political approaches, presenting arguments made by conservatives, liberals, and radicals about the degree of inequality in the United States and in the world.
+Prerequisite: foundation course or permission of the instructor.

 Credit: 0.5-4